EasyCorp/EasyAdminBundle/Resources/doc/getting-started/3-basic-configuration.md

 ```

 This expanded configuration format allows to define lots of attributes for each
 entity, as explained the following chapters.
-Refer to the [Configuration Reference]()
+Refer to the
-tutorial to check out all the available configuration formats.
+[Configuration Reference] [config-reference] tutorial to check out all the
+available configuration formats.

 Customize the URL Used to Access the Backend
 --------------------------------------------